LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 When using SWI-Prolog or YAP as the backend compilers, diagrams can also be generated for (loaded) Prolog source files (containing module definitions) and for (loaded) Prolog modules.
-However, the diagraming methods that take a library name as argument are not currently usable.
+However, the diagraming methods that take a library name as argument are not currently usable and links to module documentation is limited.

 Creating diagrams for plain Prolog files